2025 SC79

-' is an near-Earth asteroid discovered by the Cerro Tololo-DECam on 27 September 2025.
+' is a near-Earth asteroid discovered by the Cerro Tololo-DECam on 27 September 2025.
 With an orbital period of 128 days, has the third-shortest period of all known asteroids as of 2025, after and (which orbit the Sun in 113 days).
 It belongs to the Atira group of asteroids which reside inside the orbit of Earth. is estimated to be 700 m in diameter.